Software Takeover Service

 The audit

-Once access is secured and the system is stable, we conduct a thorough technical audit.
+Once access is secured and the system is stable, we conduct a thorough source code audit.
 This is where we read more than we write.
-We need to understand what was built, how it was built, and what state it is in before we can recommend a path forward.
+We need to understand what was built, how it was built, and what state it's in before we can recommend a path forward.

 Code quality